Audition Guide

 Callbacks

 After the audition, you will have to wait to hear if your child is “called back.”
 A Callback means that the director would like to see the child again, perhaps to have them sing something from the show, dance, or to see them next to another actor.
 A callback is not a guarantee of either being in the show, or of not.
-Following the callback, there is usually a couple of days before the Cast List is announced.
+Following the callback, there is usually a short period of time before the Cast List is announced.

 Callbacks